Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Extensions other approaches

 Flow-distance regularization and (to a lesser extent) adiabatic retraining require careful design of a schedule to avoid mode collapse.
 Schedulers designed to detect and prevent mode-collapse can make these methods more practical to apply, but require an investigation of metrics to anticipate mode collapse during training.

-As demonstrated in Sec.~\ref{sec:forwards-kl-results}, forwards KL self-training can be made to work with a naive data augmentation scheme instead of the more-principled approach of generating training data using a mixture model.
-Naive data augmentation could allow application of forwards KL self-training to learning distributions with extended modes that arise due to spontaneous breaking of a continuous symmetry, as symmetrized mixture model densities are intractable to evaluate in this case.
-The alternative, training with mixtures symmetrized over discrete approximations of the group, does not encode the full symmetry in the data and scales poorly with the group dimension.

 Self-training with the reweighted forwards KL divergence is generically more expensive than reverse KL self-training, and especially so when training samples are drawn from a mixture.
-However, we observed that bimodal models are typically stable against mode collapse under reverse KL self-training.
+However, we observe that already-bimodal models are typically stable against mode collapse under reverse KL self-training.
 This suggests using forwards KL self-training only early in training, switching to reverse KL after circumventing the regime where mode collapse may occur.

 The forwards KL self-training scheme presented in this paper allows for data augmentation in combination with self-training generically, which may have useful applications other than putting in mode structures by hand.